-The cost of an initial visit is $150.00 paid at the time of scheduling.
+The cost of an initial visit is $170.00.
 This includes a complete history and physical and plan of care.
-This visit may be to establish primary care, to complete physical forms needed for employment, assisted living or nursing home placement.

-- Access to physician consultation by phone or e-mail between visits
+- Access to physician consultation by phone or messaging between visits

 - Access to some medications at deep discount through wholesale pharmacy Andameds

 - Access to discounted lab services through LabCorp

 - Specialist case reviews for medical advice from over 100 medical specialties through RubiconMD

 - Courtesy calls or visits to help coordinate care if you are hospitalized

 - Home visits for homebound elders within the 285 perimeter.